 Our first and last night will be spent in a simple but sturdy bunkhouse.
-Each participant will have her own bottom bunk.
 There are shared bathrooms.
 While camping we will utilize 2-4 person tents, provided by our outfitter.
 Due to the campground sizes restrictions, it is not possible for participants to each bring their own tent.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.